StanGirard/Primates-Jekyll/_posts/2020-02-01-how-to-optimize-an-seo-text.md

 ---
 layout: post
-title: How to  optimize an SEO text
+title: How to write SEO optimized content?
 subtitle: Optimization of content is the key
 tags:
   - SEO